 - Hit the ground running in less than two years

-- New hire consultants can move quickly through an organization given they are continuously working on projects and growing as a professional
+- New hire consultants can move quickly through an organization given they are continuously working on projects and grow as a professional

 Consultants as Crafters in a Trade